Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 Just as important as learning about safety and security conditions at a traveler’s destination country is to learn about legal differences that may cause problems for US citizens.
 Many countries have weapons laws that are much stricter than those in the United States, such that a single loose bullet in a suitcase can lead to arrest and possible jail time.
 Some countries prohibit certain religious activities or the possession of religious literature.
 Prescription medications that are commonly used in the United States may be illegal in another country.
 Some countries do not have the same free speech protections as those in the United States, and statements made in public or online can lead to arrest or detention.
 These and other legal differences can be researched online at the Department of State website.

 Since travelers may become the victim of a crime, regardless of the precautions they take, they should have plans for what they will do in an emergency.
+Travelers should make photocopies of their travel documents and leave a copy with a friend or relative at home along with a detailed itinerary and contact information if possible.
+They should also have the contact information for the nearest US embassy or consulate where they are traveling.
 Many medical insurance programs, including Medicare and Medicaid, will not pay for medical treatment overseas.
 Travelers should ensure they have adequate medical coverage before going overseas.
-They should also consider insurance that can help return them to the United States if that becomes necessary.
+If their current insurance does not cover their trip abroad, they should consider additional insurance that can pay for their medical expenses abroad or help return them to the United States if that becomes necessary.
 For more information, see Travel Insurance, Travel Health Insurance, & Medical Evacuation Insurance in this chapter.

 Department of State Consular Affairs